Born 1974 in Bad Radkersburg / Steiermark

 Research projects in the field of Sites of Memory – Spaces of Memory

 Topographie der Shoah.
-Gedächtnisorte des zerstörten jüdischen Wien (together with Dieter J. Hecht and Eleonore Lappin-Eppel), Mandelbaum, Wien 2015, 607 p.; Zwischen Ost und West.
+Gedächtnisorte des zerstörten jüdischen Wien (together with Dieter J. Hecht and Eleonore Lappin-Eppel), Mandelbaum, Wien 2018, 2nd edition, 607 p.; Zwischen Ost und West.
 Identitätskonstruktionen jüdischer Frauen in Wien, Studienverlag, Innsbruck und Wien 2008; 1938.
 The Beginnings of the Shoah in Austria.
 Places – Pictures – Memories, ed. by Dieter J. Hecht, Eleonore Lappin, Michaela Raggam-Blesch, Lisa Rettl, Heidemarie Uhl, Milena Verlag, Wien 2008.

 (2) Responses to Persecution: Documenting Life and Destruction in the Holocaust.
 Annotated Collection of Jewish Source Materials on the Persecution, Expulsion, Destruction and Survival of the Jews in Austria, 1938 – 1945